-The Shell Company of Australia (Billiton), who was the managing partner in an exploration program in joint venture with Zapopan NL, discovered the Mt.
+The Shell Company of Australia (Billiton), who was the managing partner in an exploration program in joint venture with Zapopan NL ("Zapopan"), discovered the Mt.
 Todd mineralization, or more specifically the Batman Deposit, in May 1988.
-Zapopan acquired Shell's interest in 1992 by way of placement of shares to Pegasus Gold.
+Zapopan acquired Shell's interest in 1992 by way of placement of shares to Pegasus.
 Pegasus progressively increased their shareholding until they acquired full ownership of Zapopan in July 1995.

 Feasibility studies for Phase I, a heap leach operation which focused predominately on the oxide portion of the deposit, commenced during 1992 culminating in an EPCM award to Minproc in November of that year.
-The Phase I project was predicated upon a 4 Mtpy on an annualized basis heap leach plant designed to recover 90,000 ounces per year on an annualized basis over a life of 4 years.
+The Phase I project was predicated upon a 4 Mtpy on an annualized basis heap leach plant.
 This came on stream in late 1993.
-The treatment rate was subsequently expanded to a rate of 6 million tonnes per year on an annualized basis in late 1994.
+The treatment rate was subsequently expanded to a rate of 6 Mtpy on an annualized basis in late 1994.

-A comparison of actual and predicted production figures is printed in TABLE 6-1.
+Historical production is shown in TABLE 6-1.

-TABLE 6-1: Heap Leach - Feasibility Estimates vs. Actual Production VISTA GOLD CORP. - MT TODD GOLD PROJECT June 2009
+TABLE 6-1: Heap Leach - Historic Feasibility Estimates vs. Historic Actual Production

+Historic

-Category Feasibility Study Actual Production
+Category Historic Feasibility Study Historic Production Actual

 Tonnes Leached - million 13.0 13.2

 Head Grade - g Au/t 1.2 0.96

 Recovery - % 65 53.8

 Gold Recovered -toz 320,000 220,755

 Cost/tonne - A\$ 7.13 8.33

 Cost/oz - A\$ 281 500

-Note: All tonnages and grades shown in TABLE 6-1 are historical numbers and are not NI43-101 compliant.
+Note: All tonnages and grades shown in TABLE 6-1 are historical production numbers and are historic and pre-date Vista's ownership.
+The author and issuer consider historic estimates to be relevant but not current.

 Phase II involved expanding to 8 Mtpy and treatment through a flotation and CIL circuit.
 The feasibility study was conducted by a joint venture between Bateman Kinhill and Kilborne (BKK) and was completed in June 1995.
-The feasibility study indicated that treatment of transitional and primary ore from the Batman pit would provide an 8-year mine life to recover 2 million ounces at a cost of AUD\$369 (US\$266) per ounce.
-Capital cost for Phase II was estimated at AUD\$207.8 million.